 During the day, there’s an infinite number of beautiful walks with the heritage of Hadrian’s Wall adding a further layer of interest alongside awe-inspiring scenery.

 Feel free to arrive any time after 5pm.
 As soon as you step through the door of Demesne and into the living room which is ideal for chilling out, you’ll fall under the spell of the weekend.

 With our Large Outdoors host greeting and introducing you to your walking buddies, it will be easy to slip into relaxation-mode.
-Dinner will be served at the slightly earlier time of 7pm to allow us time to get ready, grab a coffee and head out to the observatory.
+Dinner will be served around 8pm.

 It’s then time to go stargazing at Kielder Observatory (NB: entry to the Observatory is included in the price of this weekend).
-Here we join ‘A Universe Full Of Stars’ event.
 After an enlightening talk on astronomy, we’re treated to a tour of the Observatory before getting a chance to peek at the stars through the powerful telescopes.

 Amazing gazing will be in the offing if we have clear skies when you can expect to see distant galaxies, the Milky Way and star clusters.